-Why doesn't the Retained Earnings balance in the GL Summary (Trial Balance) Report match my Balance Sheet?
+Why doesn't the Retained Earnings balance in the GL Summary (Trial Balance) report match my Balance Sheet?

-Now, notice the Balance Sheet values for 2016.
-The Retained Earnings balance is $2.8M (the sum of the $1.7 and $1.1 above).
+Now, notice the Balance Sheet Statement report values for FY19-01.
+The Retained Earnings balance is the sum of the Retained Earnings and Current Year Net Income above).

-Even though the Balance Sheet rolls Retained Earnings automatically, the Trial Balance report will only reflect the increase to Retained Earnings when the fiscal year 2015 is closed.
+Even though the Balance Sheet Statement report rolls Retained Earnings automatically, the GL Summary (Trial Balance) report will only reflect the increase to Retained Earnings when the prior Fiscal Year is closed.